ucs-compute-solutions/FlexPod-UCSM-M6/README.md

 For more information: https://youtu.be/0oO3jgQ65Ss

-# How to execute this automation framework?
+# How to execute these playbooks?

 The Converged Infrastructure setup takes place in the steps covered below.
 For more information, watch: https://youtu.be/tr3n-WeRo4g

 1. Physically set up the equipment, perform the initial device configuration to allow management connectivity to devices.
 For more information: https://youtu.be/9V6rJF_gLwM
 2. Setup Cisco Nexus switches and Cisco UCS admin, equipment and LAN tasks using: "ansible-playbook Setup_LAN_Connectivity.yml -i inventory".
 For more information: https://youtu.be/AhLum-DlH5E